Indeximal/minirust-contrib-fork/spec/mem/pointer.md

 /// The runtime metadata that can be stored in a wide pointer. pub enum PointerMeta {
     ElementCount(Int),
+    // Maybe this should be a ThinPointer instead.
     VTablePointer(VTableName), // with `Option<Provenance>` ? or alternatively have 1 name be undefined on purpose, and set that one when decoding ?
 }